Sonicwall Threat Data Exposes Depths Of Cyberattacks Propels The Need For Managed Service Providers (Msps)

 Cybercriminals and nation states are adapting their abilities to gain access to critical infrastructure, making the threat landscape even more complex and forcing organizations to reconsider their security needs.
 The second half of the 2023 saw a barrage of ransomware activity (+27%) and a variety of other attacks have trended up globally annually, including IoT exploit (+15%), intrusion attempts (+20%) and encrypted threats (+117%).

 .
-"SonicWall continues to publish the Cyber Threat Report to provide threat intelligence to not only offer actionable insight, but to drive our roadmap and build solutions that help our partners.
-As the likelihood of being targeted continues to increase, yesterday's safeguards are no longer enough."
+'SonicWall continues to publish the Cyber Threat Report to provide threat intelligence to not only offer actionable insight, but to drive our roadmap and build solutions that help our partners.
+As the likelihood of being targeted continues to increase, yesterday's safeguards are no longer enough.'
+SMB to the Enterprise The Surge Continues

 While ransomware continues to be a threat, SonicWall Capture Labs threat researchers expect a broader set of actions in 2024, specifically targeting SMBs, governments and the enterprise.
 SonicWall sensors identify and prevent more than 19,000 threats per day.